Sector Mean Reversion on Hong Kong Stocks (HKSE): 6.36% CAGR, +4.75% vs Hang Seng

 2007: Pre-GFC China boom, +42.59%

 The run-up to the Global Financial Crisis was a period of exceptional performance for Chinese and HK-listed companies.
 Mainland Chinese companies were listing in Hong Kong, and capital was flowing into the China growth story.
-The strategy's selected sectors caught the tail end of that boom: +42.59% vs SPY's +4.40%, a 38-point gap.
+The strategy's selected sectors caught the tail end of that boom: +42.59% vs Hang Seng's +4.40%, a 38-point gap.
 In retrospect, the concentration of risk was building.
 2008 would collect it.

 2008-2009: The crash and the recovery